About Lions

 Can lions purr?

 Most big cats, including lions, cannot purr.
 Instead, they are known for their famous roars.
-This iconic vocalization is due to the hyoid bone in the cat’s throat being attached to a specialized stretching ligament, drawn down to the chest when lions exhale forcefully.
+This iconic vocalization occurs when lions exhale forcefully and is made possible by the hyoid bone in the cat’s throat, which is attached to a specialized stretching ligament.

 What are the threats facing lions?

-The species is threatened by the illegal trade of lion prey for their meat, targeted poaching of lions for body parts, habitat loss and fragmentation and human-cat conflict due to the real or perceived threat lions pose to livestock.
+The species is threatened by the illegal wildlife trade which targets their meat and other body parts, habitat loss and fragmentation and human-cat conflict due to the real or perceived threat that lions pose to livestock.

-We can save lions by preserving their habitat, protecting them and their prey from poaching and illegal hunting and helping communities coexist alongside them.
+Donating to Panthera helps further our lion protection efforts in four countries, along with protecting other wild cat species around the world.
+Together, we can help save lions by preserving their habitats, protecting them and their prey from poaching and illegal hunting, and helping communities coexist alongside them.